Honey (Bobby Goldsboro song)

 "Honey", also known as "Honey (I Miss You)", is a song written by Bobby Russell.
-He first produced it with former Kingston Trio member Bob Shane, who was the first to release the song.
+He originally produced it with former Kingston Trio member Bob Shane, who was the first to release the song.
 It was then given to American singer Bobby Goldsboro, who recorded it for his 1968 album of the same name, originally titled Pledge of Love.
 Goldsboro's version was a hit, reaching No. 1 in several countries.

 In the song, the narrator mourns his absent wife, and the song begins with him looking at a tree in their garden, remembering how "it was just a twig" on the day she planted it.
-Only in the third verse is it finally revealed that "one day...the angels came," and that his wife is deceased.
+Only in the third verse is it finally revealed that "one day...the angels came," and that his wife had died.

-Background
+The chorus was used in Evangeline by Stephen Sanchez.

+Composition and recordings

+"Honey" was written by Bobby Russell, who took inspiration from a tree in his front yard when he noticed how big it had become since he had planted it.
+From this came the first line of the song, "See the tree, how big it's grown ...".
+His song was first recorded by Bob Shane of The Kingston Trio, produced by Russell himself.

-"Honey" was written by Bobby Russell and he produced the song recorded by Bob Shane.
-Goldsboro had heard the song, and in need of songs to record, he and his producer Bob Montgomery invited Russell over to play a few of his songs including "Honey", and asked if he could cover the song.
-Russell was initially reluctant as Shane's version was due to be released but eventually agreed that Goldsboro could record it as long as his single did not compete with Shane's record.
-They agreed to delay it by four weeks.
+Before Shane's recording was released, Goldsboro was recommended the song by Larry Henley of the Newbeats.
+However, Goldsboro thought the recording by Shane was over-produced and the lyrics overpowered by the production.
+Goldsboro at that time was in need of songs to record, he and his producer Bob Montgomery invited Russell over to play a few of his songs, which included "Honey".
+After listening to Russell's simpler rendition accompanied by just a guitar, Goldsboro became interested and asked if he could cover the song.
+Russell was initially reluctant as Shane's version was due to be released, but eventually agreed that Goldsboro could record it as long as his single did not compete with Shane's record.
+They agreed to delay the release of Goldsboro's recording by four weeks.

-The song was recorded on January 30, 1968.
+The song was recorded on January 30, 1968, with an arrangement by Don Tweedy.
+Goldsboro later attributed the success of the song to Tweedy's arrangement, and believed that Shane could have the same success with Tweedy's arrangement.
 According to Goldsboro, the recording session for the song went so well that they got it right in one go.
 They then recorded it again just to see if anything was wrong, and it came out just as well, so they went with the first take.